malaikact/66-Days-of-Data/Day 1 - 11/README.md

 **Day 8**
 I completed Day 2 of the Lighthouse Labs challenge!
 Today focused on lists, tuples, integers and floats.
 I read about the different properties of a list and a tuple as well as the difference between an integer and a float.
 Although I have already learned about these features in Python, it's nice to go back and take some time to refresh my memory.
 I definitely learned some things today that I did not know or remember from my previous Python training.

+**Day 9**
+Day 3 of the Lighthouse Labs challenge is complete!
+Today was all about indexing lists.
+Using features such as .append(), .insert() and .pop() to edit a list.